- Thermo Panel patio pet door insert with the SureFlap DualScan Microchip Cat Door

 - When batteries are low, an indicator light flashes every 5 seconds.
 Replace the batteries when this light is flashing.
 When the batteries die, the door defaults to the locked position, which could leave pets stuck outside.

-- 1 RFID collar key included for unchipped pets.
+- RFID collar key available for unchipped cats, Sureflap RFID Collar Key

 - Programs up to 32 different cats with cat door microchip technology or RFID collar keys.